 Having reliable technology allows AccuJet to focus on growing.
 “A company is only as strong as its weakest link—don’t ever let lack of core technology determine how much business you can manage,” says Baxter.

 Service and Maintain Your Equipment

 “Before buying ROVVER X, my service crew’s job was to switch out working systems with ones that failed, and then send the failures to the manufacturer for repair—we just gave up and expected our systems to fail,” says Baxter.
 Today, AccuJet has a true service and preventative maintenance program.
 They record how their systems are doing, and they work on repair and maintenance jobs themselves instead of sending the systems back to the manufacturer.
 “Envirosight’s equipment is built with CANbus, which makes the equipment user-friendly and easy to update with new features and capabilities.
 Also, CANbus only requires 6-conductors, which makes cable reterminations quick and simple.”
 Onsite service adds to AccuJet’s bottom line as they can ensure their equipment is back making money for them quickly instead of sitting idle.
-Adam Perron of MacQueen Equipment Group, Envirosight’s Iowa sales partner, works closely with Baxter to make sure that AccuJet’s equipment is in working order, their staff is properly trained, and that service parts and stock levels are maintained.
+Adam Perron of MacQueen Equipment Group, Envirosight’s sales partner in Iowa, works closely with Baxter to make sure that AccuJet’s equipment is in working order, their staff is properly trained, and that service parts and stock levels are maintained.
 “Having partners that believe in our business, such as MacQueen and Envirosight, has only made our position stronger in our region,” says Baxter.

 Deliver No Matter What It Takes